 - Security of processing —Article 23 requires companies to implement appropriate technical and organizational measures to ensure data privacy and protect consumers’ personal information against loss or exposure.
 Article 30 says that controller and processor have to maintain comprehensive records about their activities, such as the purpose of data processing, categories of data subjects and personal data, verifiable consent records, and records of data transfers.

-- Data breach notification.
+- Data breach notification: How to report personal data loss.
 According to Article 33, data controllers have to report a security breach to the supervisory authority no later than 72 hours after it is discovered.
 If a company fails to do so, it has to provide reasons for the delay.
 Article 34 says that data controllers have to communicate data breaches to data subjects if “the personal data breach is likely to result in a high risk to the rights and freedoms of natural persons.”

 In the case of a personal data breach, the controller shall without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the supervisory authority.
 (Chapter 4, Article 33)